McDonald's All-American Game

-The teams are sponsored by the fast-food chain McDonald's.
+The teams are sponsored by McDonald's.
 Proceeds from the annual games go to local Ronald McDonald House Charities (RMHC) and their Ronald McDonald House programs.

 Greatest Boys McDonald's All-Americans

 On January 31, 2012, McDonald's All-American Games unveiled its list of 35 of the Greatest McDonald's All-Americans, released in celebration of the 35th Anniversary of the McDonald's All-American High School Boys Basketball Game.
 In 2017, five players were added to the list in celebration of the 40th Anniversary.
 Another five players were added in 2022 to celebrate the 45th Anniversary of the game.

 The Greatest Boys McDonald's All-Americans list includes some of the top names in men's basketball history, and features past and present Olympics, NBA and NCAA stars.
 The players were selected by members of the McDonald's All-American Games Selection Committee.
 In determining the list, all past McDonald's All-Americans were considered based on their high school careers and performances in the McDonald's All-American Games, success at the collegiate and professional level, and post-career accomplishments.
 The full list of players includes: